 Make sure you’re comfortable

-Famous for being neutral, Switzerland is one of the safest places you can live, with very low crime rates and political stability.
-You can read about crime and the Swiss legal system or read the top 35 facts about Switzerland to discover the big impact this small country has.
+Switzerland is also one of the safest places you can live, with very low crime rates and political stability.
+This is particularly true of Zurich, Basel, and Bern, which are some of the safest cities in the world.
+You can read more about Switzerland’s crime rates and legal system in our guide.
+You can also read some surprising facts about Switzerland to discover the big impact this small country has.

 Immerse yourself in society